MGMT5524 Strategic Management of Resource Companies

 - Students are able to (1) explain the broad range of issues and challenges involved in the strategic management of modern resource companies; (2) explain the relationship among a resource companies' strategy, operations and profitability; (3) outline the main constraints and opportunities facing resource companies over their medium term planning horizon; and (4) appraise real life business situations and suggest alternatives in the context of business strategy.

-- Typically this unit is assessed in the following ways: (1) short tests; (2) individual essay; and (3) team presentation.
+- Indicative assessments in this unit are as follows: (1) short tests; (2) individual essay; and (3) team presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Mr John Sykes

 - Unit rules